 Conclusion

 Happily, home education isn’t just for the wealthy.
-The cost of homeschooling is definitely affordable for most people if we’re willing to make the necessary sacrifices.
-But, is our educational choice all about the money or are we doing it because we value our children’s education more than money?
+The cost of homeschooling is affordable for most people if they’re willing to make the necessary sacrifices.
+But, is our educational choice all about the money, or are we doing it because we value our children’s education more than money?
 It’s good to realign our thoughts by remembering the reasons we’re considering home educating in the first place.
 Homeschool mom, Barbara Fraser, got at the heart of the matter when she said, ‘Can you afford to send them to school and not have them grow in Christ?’

 Leave a Reply